Discover Amsterdam

 Image from DigiDaan

-NEMO doesn’t technically have a garden, but the spectacular roof terrace with breathtaking views of the city is at least as much fun.
+NEMO Science Museum at Oosterdok doesn’t technically have a garden, but the spectacular roof terrace with breathtaking city views is at least as much fun.
 Architect Renzo Piano attempted to replicate the vibe of an actual city square, complete with a cafe terrace and water sculpture where children can play to their hearts' content.
-Learn about the natural elements and sustainable energy at the open-air exhibition Energetica and marvel as 4000 litres of water flow through 30 water tanks.
+Learn about natural elements and sustainable energy at the open-air exhibition Energetica and marvel at the 4000 litres of water flowing through 30 water tanks.

-Het Scheepvaartmuseum - National Maritime Museum - and the VOC ship.
+A canal view of Het Scheepvaartmuseum National Maritime Museum and VOC ship

-Another great way to blow the cobwebs away after spending time inside is to clamber aboard the VOC ship docked outside the National Maritime Museum.
+Another great way to blow the cobwebs away after spending time inside is to clamber aboard the VOC ship docked outside The National Maritime Museum (Het Scheepsvaartmuseum).
 After learning about the sea-faring history of the Netherlands indoors, explore this incredible vessel to see how the crew slept and worked.
 All boat fanatics and families with adventurous children will be truly taken by the opportunity to inspect the cannons up close as you take in the salty sea air.

 Moco Museum